metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 ### 📄 `mint_v1`

-This instruction mints a compressed cNFT.
+This instruction mints a cNFT.
 Note that Merkle proofs are *not* required for minting.

 <details>
   <summary>Accounts</summary>